Artificial intelligence in Bavaria: which industries can benefit?

 Artificial intelligence in customer service

 However, it’s not just the “classic” example of the production industry that offers great potential for AI applications, as services can also benefit from new technologies.
 The Munich start-up e-bot7, for example, offers to integrate artificial intelligence into companies’ existing customer service.
-You can find out how other start-ups are promoting AI in Bavaria in the article ”AI start-ups in Bavaria: a breath of fresh air for artificial intelligence”.
+You can find out how other start-ups are promoting AI in Bavaria in the article ”AI start-ups in Bavaria: Disruptive innovation through AI”.

 Mobility: intelligent from A to B